 Mt.
 Baker Climb Day 1: 8 am group orientation and introductions at the USFS ranger station in Glacier, WA.
 Prior to the trip you will be contacted by our office to make sure you have all the gear you need and to arrange rentals of the items you do not own or want to buy.
 At this morning meeting we will conduct a thorough equipment check, distribute group gear, and help each member organize their pack for the hike in.

 Mt.
 Baker Climb Day 2: This day will be used to review the basic skills required for a climb of Mt.
 Baker, including: ice axe self-arrest, use of crampons, rope-travel, team arrest, climbing efficiencies, and making corners.
-We will also provide an introduction to crevasse rescue, giving you a very basic idea of how we can pull someone from a crevasse if the end up in one.
+We will also provide an introduction to crevasse rescue, giving you a very basic idea of how we can pull someone from a crevasse if someone ends up in one.
 This basic introduction involves a demonstration, review of some basic climbing knots and hitches, and a discussion of snow anchors.
 We will plan to get to bed early for a pre-dawn start the next morning.

 *Note on Baker North Side Climbs.
 There may be times when group strength and/or weather forecasts may encourage us to climb on Day 2 instead of Day 3 if we feel it gives us the best chance of getting to the top.
 In the event that we do this, on Day 3 we will offer other options in the morning such as additional technical training or ice climbing prior to the hike out.